SaToGo1/SaToGo1/README.md

 LinkedIn: [linkedin.com/in/santiagotoledano](https://linkedin.com/in/santiagotoledano)
 GitHub: [github.com/SaToGo1](https://github.com/SaToGo1)

-Feel free to connect with me on LinkedIn or explore my GitHub repositories to see more of my projects!
+Feel free to contact me or explore my GitHub repositories to see more of my projects!